nodesource/distributions/README.md

 *Red Hat, CentOS and Fedora are trademarks of Red Hat, Inc.*

-*Amazon Linux are trademarks of Amazon Web Services, Inc*
+*Amazon Linux is a trademark of Amazon Web Services, Inc.*

-*CloudLinux is a trademark of Cloud Linux, Inc*
+*CloudLinux is a trademark of CloudLinux, Inc*